SabaTabatabaee/SabaTabatabaee.github.io/index.md

       </p>

       <p>
-        Currently, I am developing a speech inversion system that leverages AI to estimate vocal tract variables—such as lip and tongue movements and nasal airflow—directly from far-field speech recordings.
+        Currently, I am developing a speech inversion system that leverages AI to estimate vocal tract variables, such as lip and tongue movements and nasal airflow, directly from far-field speech recordings.
         This work has applications in both speech technology and clinical assessment.
       </p>
     </td>